docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim.md

       -v "$(pwd)/config":/tmp/docker-mailserver \
       -ti tvial/docker-mailserver:latest generate-dkim-config

+The default keysize is 2048 for now.
+If you need to change it (e.g. your DNS-Provider limits the size) provide the size as the first parameter of the command

+    docker run --rm \
+      -v "$(pwd)/config":/tmp/docker-mailserver \
+      -ti tvial/docker-mailserver:latest generate-dkim-config 2048

 Now the keys are generated, you can configure your DNS server by just pasting the content of `config/opendkim/keys/domain.tld/mail.txt` in your `domain.tld.hosts` zone.

 After generating DKIM keys you should restart the app.